tylerbutler/engineer/engineer/docs_source/posts.rst

     A list of tags to be applied to the post.
 Completely optional.
 Tags will be used to generate tag pages - pages with all of the posts tagged with a specific tag listed.
 You can specify a single tag or multiple tags.
-    If you specify multiple tags, they must be YAML list format.
+    If you specify multiple tags, they must be in YAML list format.

 .. _post link: